OogieSec/SOCv1/Windowz.md

 7. Allow public folder sharing → On

-💡 Tip: If you don’t see "Private network," make sure your network profile is set to Private:
+*If you don’t see "Private network," make sure your network profile is set to Private:

 - Go to Settings → Network & Internet → Wi-Fi / Ethernet → select your connection → set Network profile to Private.